-Class variables on the class that implements a Mathics Built-in Function are used to set various characteristics of the built-in function.
+Class variables on the class that implements a Mathics3 Built-in Function are used to set various characteristics of the built-in function.

 In fact we already saw one example in the last section where the class

-rules was used to create some Mathics Rules in the
+rules was used to create some Mathics3 Rules in the

 definition of the Hello function.

-Suppose you want to create a Mathics variable that starts with a
+Suppose you want to create a Mathics3 variable that starts with a

 dollar sign (